We have chosen a preferred bidder to refurbish and redevelop the Haggerston Baths building.

 The aim of this project is to identify a long-term and self-sustaining future for the building and preserve public access to this unique and much loved Hackney asset.

 Of those parties who expressed an interest ten developers went on to make formal proposals.
 Of these, three were shortlisted based on an earlier consultation where residents were asked what facilities and uses they would like to see on the site.
-One developer has since pulled out, leaving two proposals.
+One developer pulled out, leaving two proposals.

-The Council knows that local residents were keen to restore the swimming pool, so we spent the best part of a year negotiating with a developer whose proposals included a pool.
+We know that local residents were keen to restore the swimming pool, so we spent the best part of a year negotiating with a developer whose proposals included a pool.
 Unfortunately we could not get the reassurances we needed that the scheme proposed would actually be delivered.

 The developer initially proposed that the pool would be made available Monday to Friday 7am-4pm for public swimming for a fee.
 However, the developer drew back from this firm commitment, meaning that there would be no way of enforcing public swimming, and there could be no certainty that a pool of any description would have been restored to the Baths.

-The Council has always been clear that we would not be selling the freehold to the pool, and that any potential developer would not receive a lease until they had built what they proposed they were going to build.
+We have always been clear that we would not be selling the freehold to the pool, and that any potential developer would not receive a lease until they had built what they proposed they were going to build.
 Through the negotiations with the developer that wanted to build a pool it became clear that they wanted a freehold or a leasehold with no controls.
 Handing over a historic building to a developer with no control other than the Council’s statutory role as local planning authority would have been unacceptable.

-Hackney Council appreciates that there will be a great deal of disappointment that there is no pool in these proposals, but it remains committed to finding a future for the Baths that has a realistic chance of success and that will be sustainable over the long term.
+We appreciate that there will be a great deal of disappointment that there is no pool in these proposals, but it remains committed to finding a future for the Baths that has a realistic chance of success and that will be sustainable over the long term.